Cat Microchip: How to ID, track, and always find your kitty!

 Does a cat microchip use GPS?

-It’s definitely sensible to microchip your cat, but this will only provide partial protection.
-It is very useful to help locate the cat’s owner if someone finds the animal, but it won’t help to locate the cat in the first place.
+While it’s definitely sensible to microchip your cat, this is only minimally helpful.
+It is very useful to help locate the cat’s owner if someone finds the animal, but a microchip won’t help to locate the lost cat in the first place.

 Now that you are more familiar with the topic of microchips for cats, you might ask yourself what other tracking options for your feline are available.
-How about a GPS cat tracking collar?
+The good news is:

 What are GPS tracking devices for cats?

-You’ve gone through the main features of kitten microchips and GPS tracking devices for felines.
-So for which one should you go for?
-The answer is: both!
-When it comes to the safety of your kitty, nothing is too much.
+So now you know the main features and uses of cat microchips and GPS tracking devices for felines.
+So which one should you go for?
+Well, the answer is: both!
+Because when it comes to the safety of your kitty, nothing is too much.

 Remember: Having your cat microchipped might be a mandatory regulation in your country, but unfortunately, this won’t be enough in case kitty runs away.

 In comparison with a microchip, having a GPS cat tracking collar attached to your feline’s neck will definitely help you to find your cat, in case she gets lost.
 And in real-time!
-So keep kitty safe with the right tracking devices.
+So keep your kitty safe with both a microchip, and a GPS tracker.

 The following video is a useful guide to microchip implantation.
 It will provide you with a better understanding of the procedure itself: